 What is the RANDBETWEEN Function?

-The RANDBETWEEN Function is categorized under Math and Trigonometry functions.
+The RANDBETWEEN Function is categorized under Excel Math and Trigonometry functions.
 The function will return a random integer number between the user-specified numbers.
 It will return a random integer number every time the worksheet is opened or calculated.

 As a financial analyst, the RANDBETWEEN function can be used to generate random integer numbers within a specified range.
-However, it is used less frequently in the finance industry, compared to other fields such as cryptography and statistics.
+However, it is used less frequently in the finance industry, as compared to other fields such as cryptography and statistics.

 The RANDBETWEEN function uses the following arguments: